Menu

 Dedication

-Elder Gerrit W. Gong of the Quorum of the Twelve Apostles will dedicate the Harare Zimbabwe Temple on March 1, 2026, during a single session.
+Elder Gerrit W. Gong of the Quorum of the Twelve Apostles dedicated the Harare Zimbabwe Temple on March 1, 2026, during a single session.

 The Harare Zimbabwe Temple was announced April 3, 2016, by Church President Thomas S. Monson.
 The groundbreaking and site dedication for this house of the Lord were held on Dec.
 12, 2020, and presided over by Elder Edward Dube, first counselor in the Africa South Area presidency.

 After a public open house from Jan.
 22 to Feb.
-7, 2026, the Harare Zimbabwe Temple will be dedicated Jan.
+7, 2026, the Harare Zimbabwe Temple was dedicated Jan.
 19, 2026, by Elder Gerrit W. Gong of the Quorum of the Twelve Apostles.

 Architecture and Design of the Harare Zimbabwe Temple